MCtexturepacks/wrible-egg/README.md

 5: Config settings.yml

-6: Make an nginx config on your node for it (guide for that coming tomorrow)
+6: Make an nginx config on your node for it (https://pastebin.com/4GvEG6rH replace [DOMAIN YOU WANT TO USE and [PTERODACTYL CONTAINER DOMAIN](include port with this) with the corrisponding domains )

 7: Visit the site you configed on your nginx config, Done!